A. A. Birch Jr.: Recognitions, death and legacy

 Birch died from cancer in Nashville on August 25, 2011.
 He had battled cancer since 2004, when he first received a cancer diagnosis and took a leave of absence from the Supreme Court to undergo treatment.

 Among the honors Birch received was the National Bar Association's William H. Hastie Award, awarded to him in 1995.
 The Phi Alpha Delta legal fraternity honored him with its Barbara Jordan Award, the fraternity's highest honor.
 In 2010, the American Civil Liberties Union of Tennessee recognized Birch with a Lifetime Achievement Award, citing his "enduring commitment to equality and justice" and calling him a "beacon for equality" in Tennessee.

 The A. A. Birch Criminal Justice Building in downtown Nashville, completed in 2006 to house Davidson County Criminal Courts, was dedicated in his honor in June 2006.
 A bust of Birch is displayed in the entrance of the Tennessee Supreme Court Building in Nashville.
 He also joined Kappa Alpha Psi fraternity while in college.

+His son, Adolpho A. Birch III, graduated from the Harvard Law school and went on to work in the league office of the National Football League.
+Birch III now works for the Tennessee Titans as Senior Vice President and Chief External & League Affairs Officer.